-From a project's files page, choose New branch from the dropdown.
+From a project's files page, choose New branch from the dropdown list.

 Enter a new Branch name.

-Click Create branch to return to the file browser on this new branch.
+To return to the file browser on this new branch, select Create branch.

 You can now make changes to any files, as needed.
 When you're ready to merge the changes back to your default branch, you can use the widget at the top of the screen.
 This widget only appears for a period of time after you create the branch or modify files.

 Create a new tag

 Tags help you mark major milestones such as production releases and release candidates.
 You can create a tag from a branch or a commit SHA:

 From a project's files page, choose New tag from the dropdown list.